Our Services

 Your doctor can guide you toward evidence-based treatments targeting the root cause of narcolepsy, not just the symptoms.

 Melatonin can help shift your sleep schedule, but in narcolepsy, the main hurdle lies deeper in brain chemistry.
 If you've found melatonin 10mg not working, don't lose hope—speak with a sleep medicine professional about tailored therapies.
-And to get started on understanding your symptoms better, take a few minutes to complete Ubie's free AI-powered Narcolepsy Symptom Checker before your appointment.
+And to get started on understanding your symptoms better, use Ubie's free symptom checker before your appointment to help identify what might be causing your sleep issues.
 Always involve your doctor before making changes to your treatment plan.

 (References)